mui/material-ui/docs/pages/blog/mui-product-comparison.md

 These components are significantly more complex than those found in the MUI Core libraries.
 They feature advanced functionality for data-rich applications and a wide range of other use cases.

-MUI X is open core—base components are MIT-licensed, while more advanced features require a Pro or Premium commercial license.
+MUI X is open-core.
+Base components are MIT-licensed, while more advanced features require a Pro or Premium commercial license.
 See [Licensing](/x/introduction/licensing/) for details.

 ### Data Grid

-The MUI X Data Grid is a fast and extensible React data table that's built to handle massive sets of data for management and analysis.
+The MUI X Data Grid is a fast and extensible React data table with advanced features for power users and complex use cases in data management and analysis.
-It features an intuitive API for real-time updates and accessibility, as well as theming and custom templates.
+It features intuitive UI and API to display different views of a dataset, with support for real-time updates, accessibility, theming, and custom templates.

 #### Key features